theobald-software/kb.theobald-software.github.io/content/_xtract-universal/adf-integration-using-command-line.md

 - the files **stderr.txt** and **stdout.txt** contain the output from xu.exe.<br>
 ![XU data extracts with adf 12](/img/contents/xu/xu-data-extracts-with-adf_12.jpg){:class="img-responsive"}

+The pipeline functions as a standalone solution.
+It can be run in debug mode or can be triggered via a scheduler.

 *****
 #### Related Links
 - [Calling Dynamic Extractions with Variables in ADF](./calling-dynamic-extractions-with-variables-in-adf).